maxitg/SetReplace/README.md

 [Rule Specification](#rule-specification) | [Automatic Initial State](#automatic-initial-state) | [Step Limiters](#step-limiters) | [Properties](#properties) | [Options](#options)

-**`WolframModel`** is the primary function of the package, it provides tools for the generation and analysis of set substitution systems.
+**`WolframModel`** is the primary function of the package.
+It provides tools for the generation and analysis of set substitution systems.
 It can compute many different properties of the evolution and has many different options, which we describe in the corresponding subsections.

 The most basic way to call it is